 NRMN’s wide range of free mentorship and professional development programming includes:

-- The NRMNet guided virtual mentorship platform, which pairs mentors and mentees from around the nation, centering around weekly discussion topics that emphasize diversity, inclusivity, and culture
+- The NRMNet MyMentor – the guided virtual mentoring platform, which pairs mentors and mentees from around the nation, centering around weekly discussion topics that emphasize diversity, inclusivity, and culture.

 - Intensive grantwriting coaching groups for both grant proposal writing basics (for those with limited experience with proposal submission) and advanced proposal tactics (for those with substantial experience working on a proposal submission or resubmission).